Xixiao007/Xixiao007.github.io/_posts/2018-3-05-pluralsight.md

 Hopefully till here you are convinced to purchase it.
 So go there and grab your subscription now.

-Oh, don't forget to leave your comment how PluralSight helped you to advance your career!
+Oh, don't forget to leave your comment how Pluralsight helped you to advance your career!